mlezcano1985/laravel-pivot-soft-deletes/README.md

 # Pivot soft deletes for the Laravel PHP Framework
-Soft delete Eloquent pivot models  using Laravel SoftDeletes trait.
+Easy and fast way to soft deletes Eloquent pivot models using Laravel [SoftDeletes](https://laravel.com/docs/eloquent#soft-deleting) trait.

 # Installation
 This trait is installed via [Composer](http://getcomposer.org/).
 To install, simply add to your `composer.json` file: